 We are always looking for alumni to help with the program throughout the year by bringing their advice about job hunting in their specific areas to campus in a small, group setting.

-- Embark Kickoff: Righthand Men to Pres Bush & Obama- PubPol Alums Reggie Love and Jared Weinstien
+- Embark Kickoff: Right-hand Men to Presidents Bush & Obama- PubPol Alums Reggie Love and Jared Weinstien

-- Georgetown Non-Profit & Govt Expo: Duke students attend this Career Fair and apply for jobs and internships
+- Georgetown Non-Profit & Govt.
+Career Fair - meet public sector professionals and apply for jobs or internships

 "Our goal is to expand the conversation about what’s possible."—Suzanne Valdivia, Embark Program Manager